Mark2Mark/Skedge/README.md

 ---
 ##### Known Issues

-- The code in “Skedge” can be almost exactly transferred into the e.g. `drawBackground()` method of your actual reporter plugin.
-Don’t forget to add the `self.` where needed, though.
-“Skedge” is build to not need it, so watch out for these.
 - Some people report a crash caused by scrolling in the Code Editor.
 I cannot reproduce yet, so I’ll need Console Logs.
 - Some Plugins which add a DRAWBACKGROUND callback could interfere with this plugin and hence either or both fail to operate.
 - Syntax Highlighting is yet very rudimentary.
 But waaay better than none.